jeffhowarth/ee-edu/src/patterns/local-operations.md

 ### __unmask__

 If you are working with a masked image, you can remove the mask and populate all the masked locations with a constant.
+Again, this is not technically a local operation because it only involves one raster, but I wanted to keep the mask operations together.

 ![self mask](https://geography.middlebury.edu/howarth/ee_edu/eePatterns/localOperations/unmask.png)